ssolomvi/ssolomvi/README.md

 - 👋 Hi, I’m @ssolomvi
-- 👀 I’m interested in learning
 - 🌱 I’m currently studying in MAI
-- 📫 In case You want to reach me, write me in Telegram or VK =)
+- 📫 In case You want to reach me, write me in Telegram =)

 <!---
 ssolomvi/ssolomvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.